erengeez/disable-advancements-in-dimensions/README.md

 A Minecraft Fabric mod that allows you to disable advancements and their tracking in specific dimensions.
 Perfect for isolating custom dimensions (e.g., creative worlds) from interfering with your survival world's progression.

+This mod *should* disable only actual displayable advancements and *should not* interfere with functionality of datapacks that rely on advancements.
+If you encountered any compatability problems, please open an issue [here](https://github.com/erengeez/disable-advancements-in-dimensions/issues).

 ## Requirements

 1. **Fabric Mod Loader**